thasso/pyjip/docs/source/setup.rst

 Local scheduler
 ***************
-If you don't have access to a compute grid or you want to use JIP and on your local machine to schedule jobs and run them in the background, JIP comes with a local scheduler implementations.
-For this to work, you have to configure JIP to connect to a server process using the :class:`JIP local scheduler connector <jip.grids.JIP>` in your JIP configuration::
+If you don't have access to a compute grid or if you want to use JIP on your local machine to schedule jobs & run them in the background, JIP comes with local scheduler implementations.
+For this to work, you have to configure
+JIP to connect to a server process using the :class:`JIP local scheduler connector <jip.grids.JIP>` in your JIP configuration::